Adityapnn811/DonDra-frontend/README.md

 # DonDra Frontend
-This is the repository for the frontend of DonDra
+This is the repository for the frontend of DonDra.
+This website is deployed on Vercel.
+Visit <a>dondra.vercel.app</a> to see it in action.

 # How to run this project
 ## Requirements